tinyplex/tinybase/site/guides/04_persistence/2_database_persistence.md

 Since v4.0, there are various options for persisting Store data to and from SQLite databases, via a range of third-party modules.

-There are currently seven SQLite-based persistence options, and one for
+There are currently seven SQLite-based persistence options, and two for
 PostgreSQL:

 | Persister             | Storage                                                                                                |